Moving-average model: Fitting the model

-A moving-average model can be fit in the context of time-series analysis by smoothing the time series curve by computing the average of all data points in a fixed-length window.
-This technique is known as Moving Average Smoothing and can be used for data preparation, feature engineering, and forecasting.
-Autoregressive Integrated Moving Average (ARIMA) models are an alternative to segmented regression that can also be used for fitting a moving-average model.

 Fitting a moving-average model is generally more complicated than fitting an autoregressive model.
 This is because the lagged error terms are not observable.
 This means that iterative non-linear fitting procedures need to be used in place of linear least squares.
 Moving average models are linear combinations of past white noise terms, while autoregressive models are linear combinations of past time series values.
 ARMA models are more complicated than pure AR and MA models, as they combine both autoregressive and moving average components.

 The autocorrelation function (ACF) of an MA(q) process is zero at lag q + 1 and greater.
 Therefore, we determine the appropriate maximum lag for the estimation by examining the sample autocorrelation function to see where it becomes insignificantly different from zero for all lags beyond a certain lag, which is designated as the maximum lag q.

 Sometimes the ACF and partial autocorrelation function (PACF) will suggest that an MA model would be a better model choice and sometimes both AR and MA terms should be used in the same model (see Box–Jenkins method).

+Autoregressive Integrated Moving Average (ARIMA) models are an alternative to segmented regression that can also be used for fitting a moving-average model.